 10 Unique Camping Tent Types

-Camping in a traditional tent is the most common way to camp, but there are some fun and unique tents out there to try!
+Camping in a traditional tent is the most common method, but some fun and unique tents are available!

-If you are looking for a more interesting camping experience, consider these 10 different unique tent types:
+If you are looking for a more exciting camping experience, consider these ten different unique tent types:

 1. Yurt Tents

-Yurt tents are popular for glamping campers and for formal outdoor events.
-Whether you’re hosting a garden party or building a camping cabin, a yurt tent is a great investment.
+Yurt tents are popular for glamping campers and formal outdoor events.
+Whether you are hosting a garden party or building a camping cabin, a yurt tent is an excellent investment.

-Because yurts are pretty unique, you will often find them confused with bell tents.
-Bell tents only have a single pole in the middle of the tent that holds up the canvas and structure.
+Because yurts are unique, they are often confused with bell tents.
+Bell tents have only a single pole in the middle that holds up the canvas and structure.

-Official yurts, on the other hand, have a fence-like lattice wooden wall built into the circumference of the structure.
+On the other hand, official yurts have a fence-like lattice wooden wall built into the structure’s circumference.
 The roof is made of wooden rafters that angle upwards toward the top.

 Designed after an ancient tenting technique that originated in Mongolia and its surrounding areas, yurts are circular tents now made from canvas and wooden frames.
-The yurt includes rafters and a door, as well as a circular light or hole in the top.
-The hole was once used to allow campfire smoke to exit the tent safely, but now works as a window or covered duct.
+The yurt includes rafters, a door, and a circular light or hole in the top.
+The hole was once used to allow campfire smoke to exit the tent safely but now works as a window or covered duct.

 Yurts aren’t just great for camping.
-You can also use them as statement pieces at an outdoor event, such as a picnic or wedding.
+You can also use them as statement pieces at an outdoor event like a picnic or wedding.
 Some yurts are more permanent, used as tiny houses or rental spaces in backyards.
-They can also be used as a small, convenient cabin space for users looking to set up their vacation home for cheap.
+They can also be a small, convenient cabin space for users looking to set up their vacation home for cheap.

 Yurts are perfect for larger families.
 Most models can sleep eight or more people, depending on the size of your cots or sleeping bags.
-Not only can you camp in them, but you can also use them as eating or recreational spaces.
+You can camp in them and use them as eating or recreational spaces.

-Whether on a picnic or watching projected movies, you can use a yurt for just about anything.
+Whether on a picnic or watching projected movies, you can use a yurt for almost anything.

 The Cost:

 Some yurts are more portable, able to be used as actual camping tents and taken on the road – as they were always meant to be.
-However, some modern yurts are more permanent, built as small homes and cabins rather than used to camp with.
+However, some modern yurts are more permanent, built as small homes and cabins rather than used to camp.

 Camping yurts are portable and collapsible, usually taking about 45 minutes to set up.

-The price on these are upwards of $2,000 from sites like campingyurts.com.
-Other manufacturers like Pacific Yurts Inc. will build those more permanent structures that you can live in full time.
-Those cost somewhere between $7,000 – $17,000.
+Sites like campingyurts.com sell them for upwards of $2,000.
+Other manufacturers, like Pacific Yurts Inc., build more permanent structures you can live in full-time.
+These cost between $7,000 and $17,000.

 2. Plastic Igloo Tents